 For any curve tool, look in the Property Bar to see additional options.
 For 2-Point Line, there are options to make perpendicular lines, or lines tangent to a curve.

-With Freehand you can drag to create a curve.
+With the Freehand tool you can drag to create a curve.
 If Shift is pressed while dragging, the segment will be straight.
 Nodes are placed where the curves change direction or angle.

-Polyline is similar to Freehand, except that you can continue drawing multiple connected segments.
+The Polyline tool is similar to the Freehand tool, except that you can continue drawing multiple connected segments.
 If you move the mouse instead of dragging, you’ll create a straight-line segment.
 Double-clicking finishes the curve.

-With the Bezier curve tool, you can click repeatedly to create continuous straight-line segments.
+With the Bézier tool, you can click repeatedly to create continuous straight-line segments.

 To create curves, start by dragging to define the starting direction, then click the next point and drag, and so on.
 Clicking without dragging adds a straight segment.
 Pressing the Spacebar finishes the curve.